coordinape/coordinape/README.md

 - `yarn hasura console` to modify and explore the database
 - `yarn generate` after schema changes to codegen zeus & react-query libs
-  - Requires `vercel dev` to be running
+  - Requires `yarn start` to be running

 ### Updating migrations / metadata